-Hugh Tidbury is currently a Senior Advisor and Chairman of the Chemicals practice at leading investment bank Greenhill & Co.
+Hugh Tidbury is a former Senior Advisor and Chairman of the Chemicals practice at leading investment bank Greenhill & Co.
 International LLP.
 Greenhill provides financial advice to corporations, institutions and governments on M&A, restructuring, financing and raising capital.
 A chartered accountant, he has been a non-executive and trustee and has chaired Boards.

 Hugh joined Greenhill in 2004 as a Partner and Managing Director.
 Well-known and respected for his specialist knowledge and experience of the chemical industry, he chairs a team that advises international chemical companies on global transactions and situations.